qbicsoftware/data-model-lib/README.md

 #### Nanopore usage example

-For usage examples, see the [usage example documentation](./doc/examples.md).
+For usage examples, see the [usage documentation](./doc/examples.md).

 For directory examples, see the [JSON example files](./src/test/resources) provided for the unit tests.